-FROM THE LITERATURE Lovvorn and Chen (2011) discuss developing a global mindset and they argue in this article that a global mindset is critical for managers to develop their organisations’ current and future international success.
-I like to share this article because of one of the interesting take-aways to me is that a persistent assumption is demystified: international experience by itself is not adding to the development of a global mindset.
-You need CQ to transform the experience into a global mindset.
+FROM THE LITERATURE.
+In Lovvorn and Chen’s article Developing a Global Mindset: The Relationship between an International Assignment and Cultural Intelligence, the authors argue that a global mindset is critical for managers to develop their organisations’ current and future international success.
+I like to share this article since one of the interesting highlights is that a persistent assumption has been demystified: international experience by itself is not adding to the development of a global mindset.
+You need Cultural Intelligence (CQ) to transform the experience into a global mindset.

 First: What is CQ?

 According to Earley and Ang (2003) CQ is an individual’s capability to adapt effectively to new cultural contexts.
-Or in more detail: the ability to understand and develop patterns from cultural cues based on knowledge and strategy (the Head); the motivation, drive and ability to engage others (the Heart); and the capability to behave and act in accordance with knowledge, strategies and motivation (the Body).
+Or as we like to explain CQ in our intercultural learning & development practice: the ability to understand and develop patterns from cultural cues based on knowledge and strategy (the Head); the motivation, drive and ability to engage others (the Heart); and the capability to behave and act in accordance with knowledge, strategies and motivation (the Body).

 International Experience ≠ a Global Mindset